SylvanBrocard/MIAI_report/README.md

 # About the dev container

 I couldn't find a way to accept the ttf-mscorefonts-installer EULA automatically for now.
-If you want to use Microsoft fonts (as is the case in this template), you will need to run `sudo apt update && sudo apt install --no-install-recommends -y ttf-mscorefonts-installer fontconfig` inside the container and accept the EULA manually.
+If you want to use Microsoft fonts (as is the case in this template), you will need to run `sudo apt update && sudo apt install --no-install-recommends -y ttf-mscorefonts-installer fontconfig && fc-cache -fv` inside the container and accept the EULA manually.